Russia's Gazprom demands Ukraine pay off overdue gas bill

 Putin and Ukrainian President Viktor Yanukovich met in the Black Sea resort of Sochi on Sunday for bilateral talks, although neither side has commented on what was discussed.

-Ukraine, which pays about $400 per 1,000 cubic meters for Russian gas, imports nearly all of its gas from Russia.
-Naftogaz said earlier this month it had 17 billion cubic meters of gas in storage, enough to get through the winter.
+Ukraine, which pays about $400 per 1,000 cubic metres for Russian gas, imports nearly all of its gas from Russia.
+Naftogaz said earlier this month it had 17 billion cubic metres of gas in storage, enough to get through the winter.

 (Additional reporting by Natalia Zinets in Kiev and Katya Golubkova in Gorki, Russia; Writing by Thomas Grove, Editing by Elizabeth Piper and Stephen Nisbet)